At The Messiah's Death

 It shows up next in Leviticus 14.
-Here the it appears in the ritual for the cleansing of a leper.
-A leper was "unclean" from a ritual or spiritual standpoint.
-Lepers were expelled from society and forbidden to have any part in anything that was holy.
+Here it appears in the ritual for the cleansing of a leper.
+A leper was "unclean" from a ritual or standpoint.
+Lepers were expelled from society and forbidden to have any part in anything that was sacred (set apart).
 This "uncleanness" is symbolic of our own state of sin.
 We, like the lepers, are unclean.
 Here again are we find some very familiar things to note.

 - Leper brought to the Priest for cleansing - The Messiah is our High Priest